sourcegraph/handbook/content/departments/talent/process/interview_process.md

 - COMING SOON: link to instructions on how we schedule interviews
 - Interview process and sample interview questions for each department [here](interview_process.md)
+- If the candidate does not show up for the interview in the first 5 minutes, the Hiring Manager will send a message in the private Slack channel for the position and tag the Recruiter and Recruiting Coordinator.
+If the candidate does not show up for over 5 minutes, the Hiring Manager will end the interview.

 ### The "onsite" stage